ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 **Note:** For performance reasons, use a flattening operator in combination with `withLatestFrom` to prevent the selector from firing until the correct action is dispatched.

 </div>

+To learn about testing effects that incorporate state, see [Effects that use State](guide/effects/testing#effects-that-use-state).